Arctic Frost investigation

-Background
+Investigation

-According to FBI internal documents, including the Arctic Frost Bank Record Subpoenas, the FBI characterized Arctic Frost as an investigation into what it described as a "multifaceted conspiracy to overturn the results of the 2020 Presidential Election so that former President Trump could remain in office."
-The FBI's internal documents alleged this involved subjects from the private sector in numerous battleground states (Pennsylvania, Michigan, Georgia, Wisconsin, New Mexico, and Arizona), the United States Congress, the Department of Justice (DOJ), and the White House.
+According to a draft FBI internal document later published by Senator Chuck Grassley (the Republican chair of the Senate Judiciary Committee), the FBI characterized Arctic Frost as an investigation into what it described as a "multifaceted conspiracy to overturn the results of the 2020 Presidential Election so that former president Trump could remain in office".
+The document said it involved subjects from the private sector in numerous battleground states (Pennsylvania, Michigan, Georgia, Wisconsin, New Mexico, and Arizona), the Department of Justice (DOJ), and the White House.